Btodhunter/ci-demos/README.md

 * A timeout of 500s is used for this project, this value can be adjusted for whatever container is being scanned with the `ANCHORE_TIMEOUT` environment variable.
 Some containers take longer to scan than others.

 To gate the container publish on a successful Anchore Engine scan, set the environment variable `ANCHORE_FAIL_ON_POLICY='true'`.
 This will cause pipeline to fail if scan fails.

+### Reports provided by Anchore

+When Anchore scanning finishes, by default, the following reports are available as artifacts.
+Report generation is configurable in anchore_ci_tools.py with the --content & --report flags.
+* `image-content-os-report.json` - all OS packages installed in image.
+* `image-content-npm-report.json` - all NPM modules installed in image.
+* `image-content-gem-report.json` - all Ruby gems installed in image.
+* `image-content-python-report.json` - all Python modules installed in image.
+* `image-content-java-report.json` - all Java modules installed in image.
+* `image-vuln-report.json` - all CVE's found in image.
+* `image-details-report.json` - image metadata utilized by Anchore engine.
+* `image-policy-report.json` - details of policy applied to the Anchore scan.